cite-architecture/CitableBase.jl/docs/src/urns.md

 !!! warning "Note on the ISBN-10 format"

-    The [ISBN-10 format](https://en.wikipedia.org/wiki/International_Standard_Book_Number) is extremely complicated:  it has four components, each of which is variable in length!
+    Parsing the full [ISBN-10 format](https://en.wikipedia.org/wiki/International_Standard_Book_Number) is extremely complicated: ISBN-10 numbers have four components, each of which is variable in length!
 In this user's guide example, we'll restrict ourselves to ISBNs for books published in English-, French- or German-speaking countries, indicated by an initial digit of `0` or `1` (English), `2` (French) or `3` (German).
-In a real program, we would enforce this in the constructor, but to keep this example brief and focused on the `CitableBase` class, we blindly accept any string value for the `isbn` field.
+In a real program, we would enforce this in the constructor, but to keep this example brief and focused on the `CitableBase` class, we blindly accept any string value for the `isbn` field of our type.

 Our new type is a subtype of `Urn`.
 ```@example urns
 supertype(Isbn10Urn)
 ```

 As often in Julia, we'll override the default `show` method for our type.
 (Note that in Julia this requires *importing* the specific method, not just using the package.)